 - Sounds And Noise: A final important feature to consider is the sound and noise of the kettle.
 Some kettles are designed to be incredibly quiet, while others make a lot of noise as the steam pours out of the top.
 If you prefer a quiet kitchen, opt for a kettle without any whistles or sounds.
 Or, if you’re prone to walk away from the kitchen and forget you put the kettle on, a whistle can be a great feature to remind you that your water is ready.

-Category Winners For Best Kettles of 2021
+Category Winners For Best Kettles

 The best multi-use overall tea kettle